dsp-uga/shophine-p0/README.md

 * Output should have 5 * N entries where N is the no. of documents
 * Store the output in sp4.json file

+### Authors
+* [Shophine Sivaraja](https://github.com/shophine), Grad Student at the University of Georgia.
+For more information, please see [CONTRIBUTORS.md](https://github.com/dsp-uga/shophine-p0/blob/main/CONTRIBUTORS.md)